jacob-grahn/grahn.io/content/posts/2020-02-08-s3-vs-b2-static-web-hosting/index.md

 }
 ```

-I'll admit, writing a somewhat complex script what not what I had in mind when
+I'll admit, writing a somewhat complex script was not what I had in mind when
 starting on the project.
-Sometimes experiments take us to strange places.
+Sometimes the internet is just a crazy place.

 ## Performance
 Here are some completely un-scientific and un-trustworthy download speed results